-The content of this course covers vocal and instrumental basics for teaching music to children from early childhood through high school.
-Topics covered include current approaches to general music instruction; use diverse repertoire reflecting varied time periods, countries of origin, and musical styles.
-Also included are vocal production, recorder/guitar playing, curriculum development, lesson plans, technology usage, repertoire and current research to most effectively teach literacy while fostering creativity.
+This course covers basics for teaching music to children from early childhood through high school.
+Current approaches to general music instruction will be examined, with emphasis on Orff Schulwerk and the Kodaly Method.
+Musical styles reflecting varied time periods and various countries of origin will be utilized.
+Also studied are vocal production, curriculum development, lesson plans, technology usage, repertoire and current research to most effectively teach literacy while fostering creativity.
+In the Friday LAB sessions, recorder and acoustic guitar will be studied.
+The student will acquire sufficient performance ability on recorder and guitar so that they will become useful tools in the teaching of classroom music.